Photo: rollings hills amidst the early morning fog viewed from the top of Abrasa MPC hotel

 Photo: That strong paddler is a woman.

 Photo: Overhanging Rock Formation in Governor’s Rapids

 One of the features of Governor’s Rapids is the Bisangal Cave.
 During that time, it rained for many days before my visit that made the entrance of the cave halfway submerged.
 For you to enjoy the cave, you must crawl to a small entrance for about 20 meters (tanchameter lang) and there was I think 1 foot-2 feet clearance between the water surface and cave entrance ceiling.
-I brought my camera inside the cave, again wrapped with just a plastic bag.
+I brought my camera inside the cave, again wrapped in just a plastic bag.
 It was pitch dark and water is cold.
 I was terrified that I could drop my one and only camera.

-Good thing is that the cave entrance could only be submerged after torrential rains.
+A good thing is that the cave entrance could only be submerged after torrential rains.
 There is another exit on the cave about few meters away.

 Photo: Bisangal Falls roaring inside a cave in Maddela

 In able to enjoy the Aglipay Cave System, you must spend an hour or more spelunking these another gem of Quirino province.
-Since of my tight itinerary, I spent less than hour and have not yet set foot in the deeper parts of the cave system.
+Since of my tight itinerary, I spent less than an hour and have not yet set foot in the deeper parts of the cave system.